mohitmv/blog/_posts/2021-9-10-CTwik-General-Purpose-Hot-Patcher-For-Cpp.md

 ### How to figure out minimal set of functions automatically ?

 CTwik parse a translation unit (after preprocessing) into graph of global entities.
 A global C++ entity is a global definition or declaration.
 An entity could be anything like struct, class, function declaration, function definition, typedef, global variable declaration/definition etc. Each entity declaration / definition introduce a name for it, which can be referred in other entities.
-For example -  struct S { ...  };    is an entity with name "S".  ```c++ int F2(int x) { return F(x) + 2; }``` is an entity with name "F2".
+For example -  struct S { ...  };    is an entity with name "S".  {% highlight c++ %} int F2(int x) { return F(x) + 2; }{% endhighlight %} is an entity with name "F2".
 Globally defined `int x = 5;` is another entity.

 #### Note that: